open/close all folders

 The Animal Kingdom

-In sport, Helio Gracie was an incredible Determinator.
+- In sport, Helio Gracie was an incredible Determinator.
 One of the founders of Brazilian Jujitsu, in 1955 he had two incredible matches that very much earn his title here.
 In the first, against Masahiko Kimura, he had two of the bones in his arm broken, and would have kept going, if not for his brother throwing in the towel.
-In the second, against Valdemar Santana, he fought for 3 hours and 42 minutes, only losing when he collapsed from exhaustion.
+In the second, against Valdemar Santana, he fought for 3 hours and 42 minutes, only losing when the better conditioned Santana knocked him out with a capoeira kick.
 The second was the longest fight in Mixed Martial Arts history.